Comet: Breakup and collisions

 The nucleus of some comets may be fragile, a conclusion supported by the observation of comets splitting apart.
 A significant cometary disruption was that of Comet Shoemaker–Levy 9, which was discovered in 1993.
 A close encounter in July 1992 had broken it into pieces, and over a period of six days in July 1994, these pieces fell into Jupiter's atmosphere—the first time astronomers had observed a collision between two objects in the Solar System.
 Other splitting comets include 3D/Biela in 1846 and 73P/Schwassmann–Wachmann from 1995 to 2006.
-Greek historian Ephorus reported that a comet split apart as far back as the winter of 372–373 BC.
+Greek historian Ephorus reported that a comet split apart as far back as the winter of 372–373 BCE.
 Comets are suspected of splitting due to thermal stress, internal gas pressure, or impact.

 Comets 42P/Neujmin and 53P/Van Biesbroeck appear to be fragments of a parent comet.
 Numerical integrations have shown that both comets had a rather close approach to Jupiter in January 1850, and that, before 1850, the two orbits were nearly identical.
+Another group of comets that is the result of fragmentation episodes is the Liller comet family made of C/1988 A1 (Liller), C/1996 Q1 (Tabur), C/2015 F3 (SWAN), C/2019 Y1 (ATLAS), and C/2023 V5 (Leonard).

 Some comets have been observed to break up during their perihelion passage, including great comets West and Ikeya–Seki.
 Biela's Comet was one significant example when it broke into two pieces during its passage through the perihelion in 1846.
 These two comets were seen separately in 1852, but never again afterward.
 Instead, spectacular meteor showers were seen in 1872 and 1885 when the comet should have been visible.
 A minor meteor shower, the Andromedids, occurs annually in November, and it is caused when Earth crosses the orbit of Biela's Comet.

-Some comets meet a more spectacular end – either falling into the Sun or smashing into a planet or other body.
+Some comets meet a more spectacular end – either falling into the Sun or colliding with a planet or other body.
 Collisions between comets and planets or moons were common in the early Solar System: some of the many craters on the Moon, for example, may have been caused by comets.
 A recent collision of a comet with a planet occurred in July 1994 when Comet Shoemaker–Levy 9 broke up into pieces and collided with Jupiter.